NichoGamerTv/mint-y-extra/README.md

 This icon pack requires [Mint-Y-Icons](https://github.com/linuxmint/mint-y-icons) for this icon pack to work. *(if you are on Linux Mint, you are already halfway there)*
 ## About the Icons
 This adds icons that doesn't have like Prism Launcher and Waydroid as an example, but it also replaces some icons to be improved like Portal 2. <br>
-This is Currently in ALPHA I right now, so there is berely any icons, but if you want to suggest an icon, go to issues and suggest an app to make an icon.
+TIf you want to suggest an icon, submit an issue for an icon request or do a pull request if you are advanced.
+## Installation
+Currently, there is no install script but it's simple.
+Clone the repo and copy and the folders from `/usr/share/icons` repo to `~/.icons`, `~/.local/share/icons`, or `/usr/share/icons` for System-Wide Installation.
 ## Current icons so far
 <p align="left">
 <img width="48" height="48" alt="armcord" src="https://github.com/user-attachments/assets/7bc18b5a-0489-4586-90b0-4f6d651280c7" />